 Hence, leaving their code on their local computers for an extended period is detrimental to the rest of the team.
 Among other reasons, integrating new code too late in the release cycle might inadvertently break other functionality.

-So, continuous integration tools seek to maximize the practice of encouraging developers to frequently merge their code changes into the team’s shared repository—preferably several times a day.
+Continuous integration tools maximize the practice of encouraging developers to merge their code changes into the team’s shared repository.
+Preferably several times a day.

 The CD’s infrastructure for provisioning and deployment seeks to provide a fast, yet sustainable, error-free pipeline for preparing and releasing software builds into production.
 It also seeks to reduce the time required to perform safety checks and deploy software artifacts.

 Much like continuous integration, CD tools rely heavily on automation and automated tests to validate the integrity of a software build before it’s deployed.
-The process also allows software engineering teams to establish a baseline of quality for their code prior to checking it into production.
+The process also allows software engineering teams to establish a baseline of quality for their code prior to production.

 It should be noted that though continuous delivery is an automated process, manual intervention is still necessary for this phase of the pipeline.